HSR Training Brisbane

 The requirement of a health and safety representative (HSR) to undertake a course of training is outlined in the Work Health and Safety Act 2011 (WHS Act).
-The WHS Act provides the HSR training must be provided through a course of training that is approved by Workplace Health and Safety Queensland (WHSQ).
+The WHS Act provides that HSR training must be provided through a course of training that is approved by Workplace Health and Safety Queensland (WHSQ).

 From 1 February 2019, all HSRs must undertake the relevant approved training course within three months of their election unless a training course is not reasonably available within this period.
 Existing HSRs, who have not already completed the training, must complete the training within the required period.
-If a worker chooses not to undertake the training within the time period, they will no longer be eligible to fulfill the role of HSR and will need to be replaced
+If a worker chooses not to undertake the training within the time period, they will no longer be eligible to fulfil the role of HSR and will need to be replaced.

 HSRs and deputy HSRs can ask a person conducting a business or undertaking (PCBU) to attend approved courses.